skyflowapi/skyflow-node/README.md

 {
     accessToken : 'your access token', // your access jwt.
-Defaults to generating a new token from given credentials browser : true, // if you are using this client from front end, Defaults to false prodApp : false //if this is a production application.
-Default to false
+Defaults to generating a new token from given credentials browser : true, // if you are using this client from front end, Defaults to false }

-}
 ```